 Foot Drop

 Foot drop is when there is difficulty lifting the front part of the foot, causing it to drag on the ground when walking.
+Foot drop can be caused by nerve root irritation or compression in the lumbar or sacral spine.
 The condition is not a disease but rather a sign of neurological issues.
-Foot drop could be temporary or permanent.
+Foot drops could be temporary or permanent.
 You may need to wear a brace to hold your foot in the correct position.

 Foot drop can also be from a lower back nerve that produces pain through the calf and ends in the big toe.